AlmondOffSec/PassTheCert/Python/README.md

   -port {389,636}       Destination port to connect to.
 LDAPS (via StartTLS) on 386 or LDAPS on 636.

 Action:
-  -action [{add_computer,del_computer,modify_computer,read_rbcd,write_rbcd,remove_rbcd,flush_rbcd}]
+  -action [{add_computer,del_computer,modify_computer,read_rbcd,write_rbcd,remove_rbcd,flush_rbcd,forcePWDchange,whoami}]

+Password Reset:
+  -account-name sAMAccountName
+                        sAMAccountName of user to target.
+  -new-pass password    New password of target.

 Manage Computer:
   -baseDN DC=test,DC=local
                         Set baseDN for LDAP.If ommited, the domain part (FQDN) specified in the account parameter will be used.
   -computer-group CN=Computers
-                        Group to which the account will be added.
-If omitted, CN=Computers will be used, -domain test.local    Target domain fqdn -domain-netbios NETBIOSNAME
+                        Group to which the account will be added.If omitted, CN=Computers will be used, -domain test.local    Target domain fqdn -domain-netbios NETBIOSNAME
                         Domain NetBIOS name.
 Required if the DC has multiple domains.
   -computer-name COMPUTER-NAME$
                         Name of computer to add.If omitted, a random DESKTOP-[A-Z0-9]{8} will be used.
   -computer-pass password
-                        Password to set to computerIf omitted, a random [A-Za-z0-9]{32} will be used.
+                        Password to set to computer.
+If omitted, a random [A-Za-z0-9]{32} will be used.
-  -delegated-services PROTO/FQDN,...
+  -delegated-services cifs/srv01.domain.local,ldap/srv01.domain.local
-                        Constrained delegated services to configure in the new computer object (no space in the list).
+                        Services to configure in constrained delegation to configure to the new computer (no space in the list)

 RBCD attack:
   -delegate-to DELEGATE_TO
                         Target computer account the attacker has at least WriteProperty to